awsdocs/amazon-route53-docs/doc_source/integration-with-other-services.md

 Amazon Lightsail provides compute, storage, and networking capacity and capabilities to deploy and manage websites, web applications, and databases in the cloud for a low, predictable monthly price\.
 If you use Lightsail, you can use Route 53 to route traffic to your Lightsail instance\.
 For more information, see [Using Route 53 to point a domain to an Amazon Lightsail instance](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/amazon-lightsail-using-route-53-to-point-a-domain-to-an-instance)\.

-**Amazon RDS**
-If you use an Amazon RDS database instance for data storage for your web application, the domain name that is assigned to your DB instance is a long, partially random, alphanumeric string, such as `myexampledb.a1b2c3d4wxyz.us-west-2.rds.amazonaws.com`\.
-If you want to use a domain name that's easier to remember, you can use Route 53 to associate your domain name, such as `productdata.example.com`, with the domain name of your DB instance\.
-For more information, see [Opening connections to an Amazon RDS database instance using your domain name](routing-to-rds-db.md)\.

 **Amazon S3**
 Amazon Simple Storage Service \(Amazon S3\) provides secure, durable, highly scalable cloud storage\.
 You can configure an S3 bucket to host a static website that can include web pages and client\-side scripts\. \(S3 doesn't support server\-side scripting\.\) You can use Route 53 to route traffic to an Amazon S3 bucket\.
 For more information, see the following topics:
 + For information about routing traffic to a bucket, see [Routing traffic to a website that is hosted in an Amazon S3 bucket](RoutingToS3Bucket.md)\.